raygj/vault-content/use-cases/active-directory-auth/README.md

 ![diagram](/images/ldp_search.png)

-^^ here's an example using LDP utility to gather or validate the `objectClass` and `groupattr-memberOf` components of the LDAP config
+^^ here's an example using LDP utility to gather or validate the `objectClass` and `userattr` components of the LDAP config

+for instance, if you configure Vault with `userattr=CN` then you'd only be able to login with the full **CN** of the user, in this case `Jim Ray`, however if you configure Vault to use the **sAMAccountName** attribute, you'd be able to login with the short form `jray`

 - create AD user that will represent a standard users that will auth to Vault, via AD